rwahyudi/svpn-login/README.md

 **SessionID** is a unique ID that you need to extract everytime you connect.
 Please see below on how to extgract session ID.

-If you get the following you are connected and you can put the process into background :
+If you get the following line,  you can put the process into background :

 ```bash
 Getting params...